lehins/massiv/massiv-scheduler/README.md

   putStrLn "\nDone"
 ```

-Note that inner scheduler's job schedules a job for the outer scheduler, which a bit crazy, but
+Note that the inner scheduler's job schedules a job for the outer scheduler, which is a bit crazy,
-totally safe.
+but totally safe.

 ```haskell
 λ> nestedSchedulers